madeleineostoja/postcss-subgrid/README.md

 }
 ```

-Open to suggestions and PRs for other hacks/patterns that could be included to mimic more advanced subgrid behavior.
+Open to suggestions and PRs for other hacks/patterns that could be included to shim more advanced subgrid behavior.

 [spec]: https://www.w3.org/TR/css-grid-2/#subgrids
 [PostCSS]: https://github.com/postcss/postcss